 The pharmacy provided substance misuse services to a small number of people.
-The RP described that he would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.
+The RP described that she would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.

 The pharmacy offered a range of additional services including flu vaccinations and the supply of emergency hormonal contraception.
 The patient group directions covering these services were seen and had been signed by the pharmacists providing the service.
 The declarations of competence for the pharmacists offering the flu vaccination service were seen.
-The regular pharmacist had completed training on injection techniques and anaphylaxis and resuscitation within the last two years.
+The RP had completed training on injection techniques and anaphylaxis and resuscitation within the last two years.
 The pharmacy was a Healthy Living Pharmacy and provided additional advice to people on living healthy lifestyles.
 The pharmacy was registered to receive referrals as part of the Community Pharmacy Consultation service (CPCS) but received few referrals.
 It had supplied lateral flow tests to the public as part of the 'Pharmacy Collect' scheme until the service had ceased on 31 March 2022.

-The pharmacy had completed the audit of people at risk of becoming pregnant whilst taking sodium valproate as part of the Pregnancy Prevention Programme (PPP).
-Appropriate conversations had been had with affected people and records were made on the PMR.
+The RP was aware of the risks of people becoming pregnant whilst taking sodium valproate.
+She knew to speak to people about the Pregnancy Prevention Programme (PPP).
+Records were made on the PMR of any conversations of this type.
 The pharmacy had stickers for staff to apply to valproate medicines dispensed out of original containers to highlight the risks of pregnancy to people receiving prescriptions for valproate.
 The pharmacy had the information booklets and cards to hand out as appropriate.
-Notes were placed on the PMR of people at risk of becoming pregnant receiving a valproate to confirm a discussion about PPP had taken place.